Jarvis Offutt: Military career

 Upon its arrival the Squadron continued further training, after which he was assigned duties as a ferry pilot attached to the Royal Flying Corps.
 In August 1918, he was transferred to the front line (most likely to No. 60 Squadron, of the newly-renamed Royal Air Force, from which he was posted to No. 56 Squadron, RAF).
-As a ferry pilot, Offutt's duties were to deliver aircraft from fresh from the factories and from holding fields in England to bases at the front in France.
+As a ferry pilot, Offutt's duties were to deliver aircraft fresh from the factories and from holding fields in England to bases at the front in France.
 In the course of these duties, he crossed the English Channel almost daily.